KeeratKG/manim-anim/README.md

 # manim-anim
 manim is the mathematical animation package used for 3Blue1Brown videos.

-Animations have been used in my blog on metric learning.
+Animations have been used in my [blog on metric learning](https://medium.com/vlgiitr/metric-learning-its-all-about-the-distance-143a199ab7a5) .

 Recommended References:
 1. https://github.com/3b1b/manim